 How We Do It…

-First, we have a diagnostic interview with the client, we also meet with the family to assess their point of view and identify any counterproductive patterns.
-The last part of the assessment process, we use neuro-cognitive testing to diagnose any underlying mental health or organic issues that may be adding to the problem.
+First, we have a diagnostic interview with the client.
+We also meet with the family to assess their point of view and identify any counterproductive patterns.
+For the last part of the assessment process, we use neurocognitive testing to diagnose any underlying mental health or organic issues that may be adding to the problem.
 Because we know our clients are looking for direct feedback, we want to make sure we have a clear picture of what’s going on.

 Changing behavior generally requires a change in thinking and some strategic changes in the person’s living environment.
-So, after gathering all the appropriate information, we develop an individualized treatment plan to address these factors.
-Most often we will want the family to continue to see our family counselor to receive education, as well as, learn how to best support the changes their loved one is trying to make.
+So, after gathering all the appropriate information, we develop an individualized addiction treatment plan to address these factors.
+Most often, we will want the family to continue to see our family counselor to receive education, as well as learn how to best support the changes their loved one is trying to make.

 Who We Do It For…

 Most of our clients have sought help in other places before finding Hope For Families.

 What our clients tell us is, they were tired of getting vague, confusing advice and were ready for some real direction.
 We’re an action-orientated practice, so we work best with people who are looking to change behaviors and get real results.
 Some people who go to counseling are just looking for a someone to listen to them and explore their thoughts and feelings.
 Sure, we do that too, but our goal is to change unproductive behaviors.

 The clients that come to our outpatient treatment center are already exhausted and frustrated with their problem.
 The last thing they want is some evasive “look deep within and you will find your answers” kind of comment.
 That’s like my accountant telling me to look deep down inside and I’ll figure out tax code (that’s just never gonna happen!).

 Intensive Outpatient Counseling Services